ilkkamtk/WSK/Week3/05-database.md

 ### MySQL2 examples

-JavaScript variables in SQL queries should be handled using [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) to prevent SQL injection attacks.
+JavaScript variables in SQL queries should be handled using [prepared statements](https://sidorares.github.io/node-mysql2/docs#using-prepared-statements) to prevent SQL injection attacks.

+>If you have parameters (`SELECT * FROM user WHERE user_id = ?` for an example) in your query then suggestion is to use `execute()` method by default, and only use `query()` when hitting prepared statement syntax limitations (for example, sql IN statement).

 _cat-model.js:_